Cryptonaut77/poker-ledger-backend/README.md

 ### 🔗 Team Collaboration (NEW!)
 - **Share codes** - Generate a 6-character code to invite coworkers to your game
+- **QR code sharing** - Display a scannable QR code for easy access to your game
 - **Join games** - Enter a share code to join a game as an editor
 - **Team members list** - View all members who have access to the game
 - **User initials** - Every entry shows who created it (initials displayed)